 - A. Each exhibitor is responsible for bringing their cat to the show table.
 Only exhibitors may show cats at the judging table.
 All exhibitors are expected to stay in the area with their cats during judging.
 If a cat is not on the judging table at the time the class is judged, it will not be judged.
 See superintendent before your scheduled time if you have a conflict. - B. Any cat that cannot be adequately controlled by the Junior Division Exhibitor will be excused from the show ring and/or Fairgrounds.
 Safety and courtesy to all involved is to be stressed.
 A cat is considered as being sufficiently out of control at any time the Junior Division Exhibitor is unable to manage the animal in the required class after a reasonable corrective action or time.

 V. PENS AND EQUIPMENT

 A. Exhibitors are to provide their animals with litter, litter box, food and water.
-Cages will be provided, or members may bring their own.
+Cages must be provided by members.
 Competitors must have a front opening cage.

 VI.
 PREMIUMS